When I first started cloth diapering, because of my budget I really didn’t want to spend $$$ on another cloth diaper accessory.

 - Trash Collectors Many wet bags have a snappable handle that allows you to attach the wet bag to the headrest of your car.
 As wet bags zipper shut, it’s a perfect way to keep your car clean on the go without risking a leak or other fail.
 Just empty out the bags every day or so, wash, and hang back up!

-- Swimming and Other Wet Gear Toss damp swimsuits and trunks into a wet bag after you and your kids have finished using the public pool, bath, or beach.
+- Swimming and Other Wet Gear Toss damp swimsuits, reusable swim diapers, and trunks into a wet bag after you and your kids have finished using the public pool, bath, or beach.
 It works just as well as a laundry bag for flying!

 - Snow Fun Whether you're going hiking, snowboarding, sledding, making a snowman, or doing some winter sport away from home, keep everyone's coats, helmets, scarves, and even boots in a rain bag so they don't get wet in the vehicle.

 - Vomit Catchers Morning or motion sickness?
 Hyperemesis?
 A wet bag is a leak-proof way to keep your car (and lap) vomit-free.
 Keep a couple in your glove compartment.

 - Traveling Keep your travel toiletries, such as toothpaste and toothbrushes, shampoo and conditioner, contact solution, and so on, in a wet bag to keep the rest of your luggage clean and dry.